cferdinandi/reef-js/content/advanced.md

 });
 ```

 Use getter functions by calling the `get()` method on your component or store.
-Pass in the name of getter as an argument.
+Pass in the name of getter, along with any required arguments (except for `props`).

 ```js
 // Get the number of todo items